Gray Temple: Bishop

 On September 27, 1960, Temple was elected on the fifth ballot as Bishop of South Carolina, during a special convention held in the Church of the Holy Comforter in Sumter, South Carolina.
-He was consecrated on January 11, 1961, in St Luke's and St Paul's Church, Charleston, South Carolina, by Presiding Bishop Arthur C. Lichtenberger.
+He was consecrated on January 11, 1961, in St Luke's and St Paul's Church, Charleston, South Carolina, with Presiding Bishop Arthur C. Lichtenberger as chief consecrator.
 Bishop Temple's episcopacy is well known for its progressive moves in the Diocese of South Carolina, notably regarding racial equality, and the ceasing of segregated churches and the archdeaconry for black people.
 In 1963, he chose the Parish Church of St Luke and St Paul in Charleston, South Carolina, as the diocesan cathedral.
 Temple died on October 27, 1999, at the South Carolina Episcopal Retirement Community at West Columbia, South Carolina.